 Do you want to know how stocks might perform this year?
 A widely followed market theory, the January barometer, claims that as January goes, so goes the year.
 But evidence reveals that’s not always the case; The market gained roughly 11% in 2014, after dropping 4% in January.
-So, does this year’s 4% January loss point to a down year for stocks (as measured by the S&P 500 Index)?
+So, does this year’s 3.7% January loss point to a down year for stocks (as measured by the S&P 500 Index)?

 A bullish start is the stronger predictor

 Why might up Januaries be better predictors than down ones?
 One reason may be the historical proclivity of stocks to rise: Stocks have finished higher in all but 14 out of 66 years since 1950.
 So, the fact that stocks finish higher for the year so often after both a positive and negative January may simply be the result of this directional bias.

 Momentum is one possible reason that positive stock performance during January may actually be a reliable predictor for full-year performance.
 If the market gets off to a good start, a bullish trading pattern can form, and that can help fuel continued positive performance, at least through the early months, as investors jump on the trend.
 From a historical perspective, there is no clear evidence as to why a negative start does not more strongly imply a negative year, compared with the high correlation of a positive January translating to a positive year.